-Please complete a Travel Form (available at reception) prior to making an appointment.
+Please download and complete a Travel Risk Assessment Form prior to making an appointment.
 Bring the completed Travel Form to the surgery where a vaccination appointment will be made for you.

 Charges will apply for some vaccinations.
 These can be paid for using cash or cheque.
 We are unable to accept card payments.

 A surgery based phlebotomy service is available to enable patients to have blood tests done in-house instead of going to the hospital.
-This is an appointment based service and an appointment can be made either in person or by telephone on 01234 319993.
+This is an appointment based service and an appointment can be made either in person, online or by telephone on 01234 319993.

 Health promotion aims to educate people to live healthy lives.
 This includes: